 - Loosen the constricted muscle under the base of the skull by massaging beneath the bony ridge.
 Work from the the top of the spine and massage to the outer edge of the skull.
 Change hands and ensure you wok the other side of the skull.

 - Ease scalp tension by rotating the fingertips of both hands in small circles over the entire head

 Stretching the Neck Muscles

 Ask your partner to lie down and relax for a few moments, then give them a gentle face massage to ease the headache.
 Tension can cause the neck muscles to contract as we “shrink” inside ourselves as a protection against stress.
-Gentle stretching and passive movements help to lengthen and also relax the neck.
+Gentle stretching and passive movements, known as myofascial release, help to lengthen and also relax the neck.

 - With your partner lying down and you positioned behind their head, slip both hands under your partners shoulders, with your fingers resting at the top of the spine.
 With your palms securely supporting the back of the neck into your hands, ask your partner to relax her neck into your hands, then pull your hands steadily upwards to stretch and lengthen their neck away from their shoulders.
 Raise their head slightly as your hands pass under their hairline and up the back of the head.